hi5/TF/readme.md

       <tr valign="top">
         <td>!
 Prefix</td>
         <td>If Text starts with ! (eg: "!c:\sample.txt") it will overwrite the text file, otherwise it will save the new file to a copy of the text file eg: Filename_copy.txt (All functions, apart from reading functions because there is no output file) <br />
         <b>Tip:</b> you can use concatenation to add the !, e.g. "!" .
-Filename.txt, see the examples in the AHK thread.<br />
+"Filename.txt", see the examples in the AHK thread.<br />
         Note: If Text is a variable, it can start with a ! as TF will detect automatically that it is not a file and will therefore not create a file but return the altered variable instead.<br />
         See <a href='#textfile-and-the--prefix'>Textfile and the !
 Prefix</a>.
 	    </td>